Find Affordable College Courses

 4 Yearly Graduations

 Brown University comes in at #17 on our list of the most popular colleges offering master's degrees in behavioral science.
-The average in-state tuition for full-time undergraduates is $60,944 per year, while in-state graduate students, on average, pay $60,944 per year.
-During the 2020-2021 academic year, 4 people received their master's degree in behavioral science from Brown.
-About 100% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+Roughly 9,900 attend the school each year.
+The average in-state tuition for full-time undergraduates is $65,656 per year, while in-state graduate students, on average, pay $65,656 per year.
+During the most recent year for which we have data, 4 people received their master's degree in behavioral science from Brown.
+Of these students, 73% were women and 9% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in behavioral science at Brown University make a median salary of 68,425.

 Below are some popular majors that are similar to behavioral science that offer master’s degrees.